piotrmaciejbednarski/FluxLang/readme.md

 ```

 ### 3. **Power Without Apology**
-We trust you to be a competent programmer.
-Use that power wisely.
+You're trusted as a programmer to be competent.

 ---